 Maintaining and Enforcing Accountability.

 ’47 maintains and enforces internal accountability procedures for employees and contractors regarding company standards.
-In the case of non-compliance, ’47 reserves the right to examine the specific situation and develop a best possible strategy for resolution.
+In the case of non-compliance, ’47 reserves the right to examine the specific situation and develop the best possible strategy for resolution.
 In cases where non-compliance is not resolved within a timely manner, is a recurring offense, or is a severe violation for which ’47 employs a Zero Tolerance Policy, ’47 may terminate the business relationship.

 Code of Conduct

 ’47 is committed to conducting its business affairs in a socially responsible manner consistent with its ethical accountability for improving the workplace.
 This Code of Conduct shall apply to all vendors, manufacturers, contractors, subcontractors, agents, and any person or entity involved in the production of ’47 products, including those providing business services.
 When differences occur between this Code of Conduct and legal or other requirements, the highest standards shall apply.